 Ductwork is vital to the in-home heating and air system — without it, your house would not be able to cool down or heat up.
 When your Charleston heating and air conditioning system blows hot or cold air to the ductwork pipes, they bring air to the vents that you see in your floors, walls, or ceilings.

 Ductwork found in crawl spaces or attics must be insulated, as the duct is exposed to outdoor conditions.
-Just like a koozie on your favorite soda can prevents the soda can from forming water droplets, insulation around ductwork performs in the same manner.
+Just like a koozie on your favorite soda can prevent the soda can from forming water droplets, insulation around ductwork performs in the same manner.

 Condensation forms on ductwork when it is in the cooling mode only, typically referred to as “sweating ductwork.”

 Having an AGL Heating and Air comfort specialist address sweating ductwork right away is critical, as it will not go away in a humid environment and will only worsen as it spreads.
 Avoiding the issue can result in wet ceilings and framing, rotted wood, warped floors, and possible mold and musty odors.

 What Causes “Sweating Ductwork?”